jecottrell3/bridge/README.txt

 The outputs have a Cumulative as well as Reverse running SubTotal Columns, so Ranges can be more Easily Computed when the -d flag is used.

-A thousand hands go quickly.
-A Million take
+A thousand hands take One Second.
+A Million take Two Minutes.

 * Quick Facts

 	+ use "dist"	for a normal distribution table
+	+ use "dist -r"	for a sorted distribution table

 	+ use "dist -d" to determine...
 	+ 35% chance of 4 card longest suit